Happy Half Hour High Roller Open Bar

 The High Roller in Las Vegas isn’t your average Ferris wheel.
 There’s nothing average about it.
 And it’s not really a Ferris wheel; it’s an observation wheel — the biggest in the world at a staggering 550-feet-tall.

 Yes, you read that right: 550 feet.
 That’s nine feet taller than the Singapore Flyer and 107 feet taller than the London Eye.
-It currently holds the Guinness World Record for largest observation wheel.
+It currently holds the Guinness World Record for the largest observation wheel.

 Located at the heart of the Las Vegas Strip, the High Roller is the focal point of the $550 million open-air shopping, dining and entertainment district, The LINQ Promenade.
 It’s a sight that can’t be missed.
 Literally, you can’t miss it.

 The High Roller is comprised of 28 enclosed and air-conditioned transparent pods holding 40 passengers each.
-The pods are roomy with a couple benches and the ride is smooth, not typically bothering those with a minor fear of heights.
+The pods are roomy with a couple of benches and the ride is smooth, not typically bothering those with a minor fear of heights.